errais2000/telegram_notificator/README.md

 <div align="center">

-**A tiny class to send telegram notifications or alerts from your python programs.**
+**Send telegram notifications or alerts from your python programs.**

 <div align="left">